CogStack/CogStack-NiFi/README.md

 For more information please refer to individual README files provided in each of these directories.

 As a good starting point, please see deployment [README](./deploy/README.md) for more details on running an example project deployment.

+# IMPORTANT NEWS AND UPDATES

+Please check [IMPORTANT_NEWS](./IMPORTANT_NEWS.md) for any major changes that might affect your deployment and <strong>security problems</strong> that have been discovered.